The Episcopal Diocese of Missouri offers the several grants and loans to churches and individuals throughout each year.

 These grants are offered each spring.

-Get all the details about the grants and the application process by downloading these two documents:
+Get all the details about the grants and the application process by downloading this document:

 Diocese of Missouri Clergy Continuing Education Grants